 - Educational development — via on-site homework centers and computer labs with one-on-one tutoring, MCAS and SAT prep classes, a Summer Literacy camp, college counseling, local and national college visit trips, and a college scholarship program.

 - Employment skills — work experience during high school, workshops on job readiness and career options, basic financial literacy and management of personal finances.

 Highlights of The Work Force program’s impact include:

 - Almost 80% participant retention for the full 5 years

 - Over 95% retention rate at try-out job placements

 - Over 95% of teens are assessed by employers as having mastered job competencies

 - Nearly 95% of participants enroll in college or a technical program upon completing the program

-Serving as mentors and tutors, PULSE students will work in collaboration with staff at each site to provide homework assistance, tutoring, and classroom to WF participants, and will help them to prepare for the college experience.
-This work will require PULSE volunteers to be on site two afternoons a week, where they will work closely with each site's Teacher-Counselor and Learning Center Coordinator.
-Primary responsibilities will include the provision of one-on-one and group homework assistance, the development and maintenance of homework packets, assistance in the classroom, and the monitoring of each site's computer lab.
+Serving as mentors and tutors, PULSE students work in collaboration with staff at each site to provide homework assistance, tutoring, and classroom to WF participants, and help them to prepare for the college experience.
+Primary responsibilities include one-on-one and group homework assistance, the development and maintenance of homework packets, assistance in the classroom, and the monitoring of each site's computer lab.